-Mark Capone was at the controls of his personal aircraft and attempting to land on an airstrip he built on his property in Springhill Wed. morning when the aircraft veered off course and came to a stop in some nearby bushes.
-Citizens near the area witnessed the plane entering town limits from the Southwest, heading over the Herrett Road during its decent and flying what some described as precariously low, as it came in for a landing.
+Mark Capon was at the controls of his personal aircraft and attempting to land on an airstrip he built on his property in Springhill Wednesday morning when the aircraft veered off course and came to a stop in some nearby bushes.
+Citizens near the area witnessed the plane entering town limits from the Southwest, heading over the Herrett Road during its decent and flying what some described as precariously low as it came in for a landing.

 "It was just clipping over the tree tops," said one witness.

 Neighbours in the area are concerned about the airstrip being near homes and yesterday's mishap didn't do much to assuage their concerns.
 A small crowd of onlookers and neighbours gathered near the plane while the pilot was taking a breather in his nearby Church Street home.

 The landing, some indicated, was the first attempt Capon made since developing the airstrip over the summer.
 Its construction has been a hotly debated issue but one the Town of Springhill hasn't any say in.

 "We never heard one way or another what the status of the strip was," Deputy Mayor Doug Dobson said shortly after reviewing the scene.
 "It's up to aviation to decide if it's allowed."

 Without bylaws to the contrary, town hall was not involved in approving the landing strip, which would tentatively see aircraft flying between two Victoria Street homes and quite possibly over a third on take off.
 Repeated calls of concern, however, were received by town hall and even more yesterday after the botched landing.